 ADA Self-Evaluation and Transition Plan

 The City of Marysville is committed to providing equal access to its public programs, services, facilities, and activities for all citizens including those with disabilities.
-To achieve this end, the City has developed an ADA (Americans with Disabilities Act) Self-Evaluation and Transition Plan for the public right-of-way in compliance with federal and state law.
+To achieve this end, the City has developed an ADA (Americans with Disabilities Act) Self-Evaluation and Transition Plan with appendices for the public right-of-way in compliance with federal and state law.
 To reach full compliance, the City intends to perform a self-evaluation of City facilities (buildings and parks) and City programs, services or activities within the next 2 to 3 years.

 The City of Marysville’s ADA notice provides more information on the precedent for ADA compliance and the City’s legal responsibilities.